-Why I Started Kin: A Senior Teacher's Rebellion Against Bad Design
+Why I Started Kin: A Yoga Teacher's Rebellion Against Bad Design

 Frustrated by a wellness industry that seemed to prioritize perfection over people and profit over planet, Laura founded Kin in 2020 and it went down a storm.
 Her mission was clear: create products that respected and supported the practitioner, whoever they were.